-Coaches in youth sports, particularly at levels below middle school, are often on the front-lines of injury treatment, with no athletic trainer or team doctor to turn to when a player is injured.
-With concussion safety and education laws now in place in a majority of states, coaches play an increasingly important role in concussion safety, especially in the all-important decision about whether to remove an athlete from play for further evaluation.
+Coaches in youth sports, particularly at levels below high school, are often on the front-lines of injury treatment, with no athletic trainer or team doctor to turn to when a player is injured.
+With concussion safety and education laws now in place in nearly every state, coaches play an increasingly important role in concussion safety, especially in the all-important decision about whether to remove an athlete from play for further evaluation.

-If you as a coach suspect that one of your athletes has suffered a concussion, then, regardless of the level at which you coach or what the law requires in your area, the following four steps should be taken:
+If you are a coach, and suspect that one of your athletes has suffered a concussion, then, regardless of the level at which you coach or what the law requires in your area, the following four steps should be taken:

 First, remove the athlete from play.
-Laws in most states now mandate immediate removal from play of athletes with signs and symptoms of a concussion, a conservative practice that all major medical groups involved in youth sports have been advocating for many years.
+Laws in virtually every state now mandate immediate removal from play of athletes exhibiting any signs and symptoms of a concussion, a conservative practice that all major medical groups involved in youth sports have been advocating for many years.
 Remember the mantra: "When in doubt, sit them out."

 - the cause of injury and the force of the hit or blow to the head or body.
 Remember, it is a myth that only blows directly to the head cause concussion (for an article debunking this and some other of the most widespread concussion myths and misconceptions, click here).
 In addition, evidence that a concussion occurred from a minor blow, especially in an athlete with a history of prior concussions, is considered an important factor in concussion management, suggesting a longer recovery time for return to play, and, in some instances, warranting a recommendation to retire from contact or collision sports;